Skip to main content

 About IDOL

-With a team of over 90 employees and an annual operating budget of $16.5 million per year, IDOL is a medium-sized State agency that manages an extra-large workload and serves thousands of employees and businesses in the State each year.
+With a team of over 115 employees and an annual operating budget of about $22 million per year, IDOL is a medium-sized State agency that manages an extra-large workload and serves thousands of employees and businesses in the State each year.
 IDOL has offices throughout the State, with main offices in Springfield and Chicago; an office in the State Regional Office Building in Marion; and field staff located throughout the State.
 Maintaining staff and locations Statewide allows IDOL to be accessible to employees and businesses across Illinois.

 Springfield Office